devzzafk/AppSprint-2026/README.md

 Example regions represented in the prototype:

-Wayanad
-Palakkad
-Idukki
-Kollam
-Thiruvananthapuram
+Nedumangad
+Kattappana
+Neyyattinkara
-10 Agricultural Hub Intelligence
+10 // Agricultural Hub Intelligence

 The agricultural hub dashboard combines local market information into one view.